 We know that by hiding out in our homes we are helping to minimize the spread of this virus to the most vulnerable.

-The truth is COVID-19 has a incubation period of up to 2 weeks and you don’t have to be showing symptoms to have it.
+COVID-19 has a incubation period of up to 2 weeks and you don’t have to be showing symptoms to have it.
 Remember, the symptoms for COVID-19 are not the flu symptoms, it’s fever, shortness of breath, and coughing.

 People with COPD, Diabetes, elderly, asthma, and any other disease that affects breathing can face serious life threatening conditions with COVID-19.
 So while we aren’t concerned so much about us because we are healthy, we know we can spread it to those who are not.